Doctor of Philosophy in Industrial Engineering (Ph.D.) | NC State ISE

 Precandidacy Phase

-After passing the Qualifying Exam and prior to passing the Preliminary Oral Exam
+After passing the Qualifying Exam and before the Preliminary Oral Exam:

 Candidacy Phase